Close Search

 Idaho Species Specific Information

-Available ID Hunts (HF Adventures)
+Idaho Bighorn Sheep Available Idaho Hunts (HF Adventures) Idaho Moose

-Idaho Hunting Applications; Big Game
+Idaho Hunting 2025

 The controlled hunt application period is April 1-30.
 A maximum of two hunters may apply as a party for bighorn sheep, moose, or mountain goat.
 However, we do not recommend that non-residents apply as a party as the permit numbers are low and this may prevent your party from drawing.
 You can apply online starting April 1st by going to gooutdoorsidaho.com.
 Applications are also accepted over the phone by calling 800-554-8685.
 Additional charges will be assessed for online and phone applications, including a 3% surcharge of the total application amount plus a minimal transaction fee.
 You may also apply at any hunting or fishing license vendor or Idaho Fish and Game office and avoid the 3% surcharge.
 Mail-in applications are not accepted for controlled hunt drawings.

-Details of the Idaho Hunting Draw
+Details of the Idaho Draw

-If you draw a moose, bighorn sheep, or mountain goat permit, you must wait two years before applying again if you did not harvest one.
-You may harvest only one antlered moose and one antlerless moose in your lifetime, unless you draw a moose permit in the second drawing.
+If you draw a moose, bighorn sheep, or mountain goat permit, you must wait two years before applying again if you did not harvest.
+You may apply again if you only had one antlered moose and one antlerless moose in your lifetime, unless you draw a moose permit in the second drawing.
 You may harvest only one Rocky Mountain bighorn sheep and one California bighorn sheep in your lifetime.
 If you have harvested a mountain goat since 1977, you may not apply for another mountain goat permit.
-You may not apply for “5000” and “7000” series bighorn sheep hunts on the same application or in the same year on separate applications.
-Draw results can be found in mid-May by logging in to your account at gooutdoorsidaho.com.

 Idaho Hunting Fees